 Businesses that have received funding from other initiatives under the Victorian Government’s Economic Survival Package and Business Support Package are also eligible to apply for this program.

-Please read the information on this page as well as the program guidelines and FAQs carefully before applying.
+Please read the information on this page and FAQs carefully before applying.

 Frequently asked questions (FAQs)